Precedence-Constrained Decision Trees and Coverings: Decision Trees via Covering Problems

-The idea behind the algorithms for the worst case (Section~\ref{subsection:PCWCDT}) and the average case (Section~\ref{subsection:PCACDT}) is similar.
-Hence we extract here the common generic subroutine (see Algorithm~\ref{alg:worstDecisionTree}) used in both cases.
-The only difference is a black-box procedure (we call it $\blackBox$) that is used to solve a particular subproblem -- either $\ProblemPCSC$ or $\ProblemPCMSSC$ respectively.
+The idea behind the algorithms for the $\ProblemPCWCDT$ (Section~\ref{subsection:PCWCDT}) and the $\ProblemPCACDT$ (Section~\ref{subsection:PCACDT}) is similar.
+Hence we extract here the common generic subroutine (see Algorithm~\ref{alg:worstDecisionTree}).
+The only difference is a black-box procedure (we call it $\blackBox$) that is used to solve a particular subproblem - either $\ProblemPCSC$ or $\ProblemPCMSSC$ respectively.
 Let $\cC$ be the cover obtained for the instance $\br{\cU, \xi\br{\cT}, \preceq_{\xi}, f=1/4}$ by the black-box procedure.
 Assume that $\cC$ contains some ordering of its elements.
 If $\cC$ is the output of an approximation algorithm for $\ProblemPCSC$, then this ordering is a topological ordering of the tests in $\cC$ according to the precedence constraints.
-Note that the $\cC$ is supposed to play the role of $\sepcover{\cI}$ according to the lower bounds in Lemmas~\ref{lemma:cover_sep_worst_case} and~\ref{lemma:cover_sep_average_case} given in the subsections below.
 We iteratively build a decision tree $D$ by appending tests associated with consecutive sets from $\cC$.
 During each such iteration, we look at all possible replies to the appended test and for each sufficiently small reply $\cH'$ ($\spr{\cH'} \leq \frac{5\beta-1}{5\beta}\cdot \spr{\cH}$), we recursively call \ProcDecisionTree on the subinstance induced by $\cH'$.
-If there exists a large reply $\cH'$ ($\spr{\cH'} > \frac{5\beta-1}{5\beta}\cdot \spr{\cH}$), then we do not make a recursive call for it and simply continue appending tests from $\cC$ as a reply associated with $\cH'$.
+If there exists a large reply $\cH'$ ($\spr{\cH'} > \frac{5\beta-1}{5\beta}\cdot \spr{\cH}$), then we continue appending tests from $\cC$ as a reply associated with $\cH'$.
 Note that since $\frac{5\beta-1}{5\beta}>\frac{1}{2}$ for any $\beta \geq 1$, there is at most one such reply.

-We also note that the sequence of tests $t_1,t_2\ldots$ in Algorithm~\ref{alg:worstDecisionTree} is a `substitute' of sepcover (cf. Lemma~\ref{lemma:cover_sep_worst_case}).
+It should be noted, that we can restrict any decision tree $D$ to a subset of tests $\cC\subseteq \cT$, such that $D$ restricted to $\cC$ is connected and containing $r\br{D}$ and we can measure the contribution of $\cC$ to the cost of $D$.
+This is done by restricting each $\tests{h}{D}$ to $\cC$ and summing the costs of all tests in the restricted paths.
+The two cost criteria are then defined accordingly.
+Let $D_{\cC}$ be the decision tree $D$ restricted only to tests corresponding to members of $\cC$, i.~e., we only consider the path formed by these tests.